zzg890/vch-docs/docs/overview/breaking-changes.md

 - **Impact** : Scripts modifying historical chart properties.
 - **Change** : From version 4.2, the following parameters have been adjusted.
    -  Button style parameter:
       - tagButton replaced with tagButtonColor
       - exportButton replaced with exportButtonColor
       - calendarButton replaced with calendarButtonColor
    - showCalendarButton replaced with showSearchButton
    - Removed cycle and unit from Data and migrated them to queryMode.
-   -    series in yAxis replaced with axes
+   - series in y Axis replaced with axes
 - **Solution** : Update to match new structure.

 #### Breaking Change 22: Pie chart parameter adjustments